muso31/Helixbase/README.md

-# Helix Base
+# Helix Base - *work in progress*
-A helix based solution which can be used for greenfield projects.
+A Sitecore Helix based solution which can be used for greenfield projects.

 Features include: